Basis of Invokana Lawsuit

 A 27-year-old female with type 1 diabetes presented in diabetic ketoacidosis (DKA) after starting Invokana.
-The patient’s Invokana was discontinued and he did not go back into DKA.
+The patient’s Invokana was discontinued and she did not go back into DKA.

 Invokana was associated with an increased incidence of serious adverse events of DKA in patients with type 1 diabetes inadequately controlled on insulin.

-Have you or a loved one suffered medical complications or injuries while taking Invokana (canagliflozin)?
-If the answer is yes, then you may be eligible for compensation.
-To find out if you or a loved can file an Invokana claim, speak to an experienced Invokana attorney today at the Hollis Law Firm.
-The attorneys at the Hollis Law Firm offer free case reviews for claims for Invokana and other dangerous drugs and devices.
-Each case is reviewed on an individual bases.
-The Hollis Law Firm represents clients from Kansas and Missouri, and partners with Invokana injury lawyers in all 50 states to provide representation to clients throughout the country.
-To speak to a member of the Hollis Law team about your case, please contact the Hollis Law Firm by completing a contact form or by calling (800) 701-3672
+Have you or a loved one suffered medical complications or injuries while taking Invokana?
+If so, you may be eligible for compensation.
+For a free Invokana lawsuit review, call the Hollis Law Firm today at 1-800-701-3672.
+Each Invokana lawsuit is reviewed on an individual case basis.
+The Hollis Law Firm represents clients nationwide on a contingent fee basis (no fee unless we win).
+To speak to a member of the Hollis Law team about your case, please contact the Hollis Law Firm by completing a contact form or by calling 1-800-701-3672.